-The standard root filesystem automatically starts Wayland.
-Wayland is a GUI protocol that replaces X11.
+Wayland is a GUI protocol that replaced X11.
 Wayland itself only manages the protocol and the communication to the clients.
 It needs an additional component, the so-called compositor.
 This compositor works like a Window Manager and actually presents the graphical output on the display.

-The standard root filesystem does include Wayland.
-The standard configuration $fsimx8m_std_wayland_defconfig$ in Buildroot can be used to build a root filesystem based on Wayland and the Weston compositor.
+The standard root filesystem does not include Wayland, but you can use the $\texttt{fsimx7ulp}wayland_defconfig$ in Buildroot to build a root filesystem based on Wayland and the Weston compositor.